The value of knowing how many dials need to be made each day and how to figure it.

 Some of our clients justify the cost of our program based on identifying those that don’t have the aptitude or attitude to do the prospecting part of the job much earlier.

 There are two benefits to putting a newly hired sales professional through one of our Prospector’s Academies™.
 On the positive side, those that will be successful will get off to a quicker start, filling their calendar with Initial Appointments as soon as they are licensed and know enough to go on sales calls.
 Even those that will need to take an experienced sales professional or manager with them begin to get face-to-face selling experience much more quickly.
 And more experience generally means more commissions and a lower failure rate of new hires (turnover rate, which is a discussion for another day).
 Continue reading “How to significantly reduce the cost of a bad hire.”

 Why our approach is different and why it has never failed to double the number of appointments a group of sales professionals set after going through our program.

 When I make my own appointment making calls, prospects ask me all the time, why would investing in one of my Prospector’s Academies benefit them?
 They say that their team seems to be doing okay.
 And if my sales team knows how to close, they must also know how to set appointments, right?
 After all, selling is selling?
 “I just don’t think I’m interested.”
 Continue reading “The four reasons sales professionals fail at appointment-setting.”

-Why are some of us afraid to pick up the phone and cold call someone we don’t know?
+Why are we afraid to pick up the phone to call someone we don’t know to set an appointment?

 Do you give good phone?